faizmokh/picolo/content/about.md

 ## About This Theme

-Zola Pico is a minimal blog theme that combines the power of [Zola](https://www.getzola.org) static site generator with the elegant simplicity of [PicoCSS](https://picocss.com).
+picolo is a minimal blog theme that combines the power of [Zola](https://www.getzola.org) static site generator with the elegant simplicity of [PicoCSS](https://picocss.com).

-### Why Zola Pico?
+### Why picolo?

 This theme was created with a few core principles in mind: